About Teters Art

 Jerry’s paintings, prints, and mixed medium works are owned by many private collectors and have been exhibited in group and one-person shows in New York City, New Jersey, Connecticut, Massachusetts and throughout the Hudson Valley.

 Betty Marton is the person you’re most likely to speak with about Teters Art.
-When not working with interior design clients, she writes the stories people tell of their lives and work in In Your Own Words.
+She’ll bring paintings for you to see and work with you to turn your vision for a commission painting into reality.
+When not immersed in visual art, she writes the stories people tell of their lives and work in In Your Own Words.